dariol83/reatmetric/README.md

 ## Implement your driver

 ## Roadmap
-- Implementation of a serial-USB driver to interface an Atari Portfolio (https://en.wikipedia.org/wiki/Atari_Portfolio) for parameter/messages/events visualisation (I know, it is pretty useless in practice, but I want to learn how to handle USB ports using Java, and demonstrate that it is possible to have something that works and it is optimised to interface hardware that is more than 30 years old)
+- Optimisations, features and bug-fixes for the JavaFX UI (separation of the mimics engine in a stand-alone project, support for custom views in the UI)
-- Optimisations and features for the JavaFX UI
+- Documentation (javadoc, configuration examples, driver example)
 - Alternative _persist_ implementations (server-based - in addition to file-based - Apache Derby, PostgreSQL)
-- Web interface (at some point)
+- Web interface (?)

 ## Acknowledgements and Credits